husseinTalal2/test-admin/README.md

 # Getting Started with the react-admin app

-# yarn server
-to start the api

-# yarn start
-to start the react app
+run the command "yarn server" to run the API, then run "yarn start" to start the app